crpietschmann/portfolio/_imports/_posts/2008-05-15-aspnet_create_ajax_server_controls_using_the_scriptcontrol_base_class.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>Also, in order for the ScriptControl to correctly load the &quot;CustomScriptControl.CustomScriptControl.js&quot; script reference that we're using in this example, we must not forget to define the assemblies embedded resource as a Web Resource, like so:</p>
+Also, in order for the ScriptControl to correctly load the &quot;CustomScriptControl.CustomScriptControl.js&quot; script reference that we're using in this example, we must not forget to define the assemblies embedded resource as a Web Resource, like so:

 <pre class="csharpcode">[assembly: System.Web.UI.WebResource(<span class="str">&quot;CustomScriptControl.CustomScriptControl.js&quot;</span>, <span class="str">&quot;text/javascript&quot;</span>)]</pre>
 <style type="text/css">